 Restoring ecosystems in a harsh environment

-In order to ensure out trees have the best chance of surviving the hot Portuguese summers, we built a source water from a nearby reservoir and installed a drip feed system to provide water to each individual tree.
+In order to ensure our trees have the best chance of surviving the hot Portuguese summers, we built a water source from a nearby reservoir and installed a drip feed system to provide water to each individual tree.
 In the future, grazing by wild horses would help prevent disastrous wildfires. - The only areas not to burn in the 2017 fires were the native forests grazed by wild horses.

 Across Europe, families and young people are leaving urban areas for cities in search of a better life.
 This trend in land abandonment provides opportunities for rewilding, but it also presents challenges.
 In areas where native grazers have disappeared, open landscapes that had previously been managed for shepherding and other forms of livestock grazing become overgrown with shrubs and woodland.
 The increased fuel load combined with hotter, dryer summers can increase the incidence, scale, and intensity of wildfires.